steve-downing/Remo/README.md

 Client-side:

     // This creates a hook to a service we've hosted on api.bookmarks.com:8080.
-    // A call to any bookmarkService method will execute remotely.
+    // A call to any BookmarkService method will execute remotely.
     BookmarkService bookmarkService =
         new RemoteServiceClientFactory("api.bookmarks.com", 8080).getService(BookmarkService.class);